 - 6 ounces low-fat cream cheese room temperature

 - 1 cup powdered sugar

-- Preheat oven to 350 degrees F. Line a 9-inc by 9-inch baking dish with parchment paper, and then coat with non-stick cooking spray.
+Preheat oven to 350 degrees F. Line a 9-inch x 9-inch baking dish with parchment paper, and then coat with non-stick cooking spray.

-- In a large bowl, beat together butter and brown sugar for 1 to 2 minutes, until color lightens.
-Add molasses, eggs, and vanilla; mix to combine, scrapping sides of bowl as needed.
+In a large bowl, beat together butter and brown sugar for 1 to 2 minutes, until color lightens.
+Add molasses, eggs, and vanilla; mix to combine, scraping sides of bowl as needed.

-- Transfer batter to prepared baking dish, batter will be thick.
+Transfer batter to the prepared baking dish, the batter will be thick.
 Spread evenly in the dish.